tarantool/doc/doc/contributing/docs/images.rst

     visual theme, and so on.

 *   The configuration and data must be consistent.
-For example, if you've shown spaces with data on a screenshot, following screenshots must have them too.
+For example, if you've shown spaces with data on a screenshot, subsequent screenshots must have them too.

 *   Size and resolution must be the same across the page unless you want to zoom in to a specific part of the screen.